 GrantWatch ID#: 178556

-Multi year grants have a typical duration of 2 - 3 years.
+- Multi-year projects have a typical duration of 2 - 3 years.

-Advanced Training Courses have a duration of 5-7 working days
+- Advanced Training Courses have a duration of 5-7 working days.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Applications for funding should be sent to: firstname.lastname@example.org
+Applications should be sent to: firstname.lastname@example.org

 Emerging Security Challenges Division (ESCD)